jdevries3133/chaotic_christmas_present/README.md

 ## 3. SQL Injection

+The "message" field of the contact form is vulnerable to SQL injection, and will spew the results of a valid query back at the user.
+Thomas can use this to find the `staff_site_passwords` table, containing plain text passwords to several inactive users, but one active user: `thomasdev`, with the password `i_am_an_insecure_chungus`.

+## 4. `/staff` route

-- Have a page that is protected by a password.
+- Have a page where the user must login
 - List it in the `sitemap.xml` and `robots.txt`, so that he can concievably find it before he can access it.
-- He will have to get the password through SQL injection attack.
+- He will have to get the password through SQL injection attack in step 3.

 ## 4.